-- 1 Perfect, as-new condition - 2 Minor defects only - 3 Moderate deterioration with minor refurbishment required to ensure ongoing reliable operation. - 4 Significant deterioration with substantial refurbishment required to ensure ongoing reliable operation. - 5 Major deterioration such that asset is virtually inoperable. - 6 Asset has failed and is not operable.
+- 1. Perfect, as-new condition - 2.
+Minor defects only - 3.
+Moderate deterioration with minor refurbishment required to ensure ongoing reliable operation - 4.
+Significant deterioration with substantial refurbishment required to ensure ongoing reliable operation - 5.
+Major deterioration such that asset is virtually inoperable - 6.
+Asset has failed and is not operable

-Of the assets with a condition score approximately 96.2 per cent by value are in condition 3 or better.
+Of the assets with a condition score some 96 per cent by value are in condition 3 or better.

-There are some 0.64 per cent in condition 5 and nearing end of life in addition to the 0.29 per cent that are in condition 6.
+There are some 0.4 per cent in condition 5 and nearing end of life in addition to the 0.8 per cent that are in condition 6 and are no longer performing their function.

-Overall the Service Contract assets are in good condition.
+Overall the majority of Service Contract assets are in good condition.